burgess01/burgess01.github.io/site/src/pages/work.md

 **Continuous Improvement Intern** *(Fall 2022 - Current)*

-* Worked with SQL Databases, wrote C# code to integreate daily API calls & SQL queries into tables
+* Worked with SQL Databases, wrote C# code to integrate daily API calls & SQL queries into tables
 * Troubleshoot SQL timeouts, massaging SQL and CSV data into excel tables to find root cause
 * Participated in daily standup meetings and other required ceremonies the team held

 **Automation Engineer Intern** *(Fall 2022 - Current)*

 * Programmed FANUC Robots in order to Autonomize CNC machines, deburr parts, and deduce errors in production
-* Wrote wiring schematics in order to synchronize I/O between machines, robots, and human users
+* Outlined conventions to standardize programming and documentation in the automation department
 * Debugged code of my coworkers and manager, giving solutions to improve performance and reduce redundancy

 #### PNC